topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

   - NVME M.2 SSD
   - USB Storage
 - Ethernet Connection
-- 40-Pin GPIO Header
+- 40-pin GPIO Header
-  - Available Sensor & Device
+  - Available Sensor and Device

 <br/><br/><br/><br/>

 # 2. Input Device
-The D3-G supports two USB ports for connecting input devices.
+The TOPST D3-G supports two USB ports for connecting input devices.
 It includes one USB 2.0 Type-A port and one USB 3.0 Type-A port, allowing you to connect a mouse or keyboard to directly control the board.

 **Note**: The USB Type-C port on the board is reserved for firmware downloads and cannot be used to connect input devices.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20D3-G/Software/input%20device.png" width="500"></p>
-<p align="center"><strong>Figure 2.1 Connect input device to D3-G </strong></p>
+<p align="center"><strong>Figure 2.1 Connect Input Device to TOPST D3-G </strong></p>

 <br/><br/><br/><br/>

 # 3. Video Output
-The D3-G board supports FHD monitors through its only DisplayPort (DP) output.
+The TOPST D3-G board supports FHD monitors only through its DisplayPort (DP) output.
-It also supports multi-display output using a daisy chain setup, allowing connection of up to two FHD monitors and one HD monitor simultaneously.
+It also supports multi-display output using a daisy chain setup, allowing a connection of up to two FHD monitors and one HD monitor simultaneously.

 **Note**: To use HDMI, a separate active converter adapter is required.
 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20D3-G/Software/monitor.png" width="500"></p>
-<p align="center"><strong>Figure 3.1 Connect Monitor to D3-G </strong></p>
+<p align="center"><strong>Figure 3.1 Connect Monitor to TOPST D3-G </strong></p>

 <br/><br/><br/><br/>

 # 4. Camera Connection
-The D3-G board supports camera functionality, offering flexibility for various applications.
+The TOPST D3-G board supports camera functionality, offering flexibility for various applications.
 You can connect either a MIPI CSI camera or a USB webcam depending on your project requirements.

 <br/><br/><br/>

 ## 4.1 USB Webcam
-The D3-G board supports USB webcams, with resolutions up to Full HD (FHD).
+The TOPST D3-G board supports USB webcams, with resolutions up to Full HD (FHD).
-You can test the webcam by following the steps below:
+You can test the webcam by following these steps:
 1. Connect the USB camera to a USB port on the board.
 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20D3-G/Software/webcam.png" width="400"></p>
-<p align="center"><strong>Figure 4.1 Connect webcam to D3-G </strong></p><br/>
+<p align="center"><strong>Figure 4.1 Connect Webcam to TOPST D3-G </strong></p><br/>

-2. Connect the input devices (mouse and keyboard) and monitor to D3-G.
+2. Connect the input devices (mouse and keyboard) and monitor to TOPST D3-G.

-3. Boot the D3-G board.
+3. Boot the TOPST D3-G board.

 4. Check the available /dev/video devices.
 ```